xdmushui/partner-center-sdk/develop/get-a-list-of-orders-by-customer-and-billing-cycle-type.md

 ms.technology: partner-center-sdk
 ---

-# Get a list of order by customer and billing cycle type
+# Get a list of orders by customer and billing cycle type

 **Applies To**